ajdanoff/2cents/README.md

 ## License

-This project is licensed under the [GNU GENERAL PUBLIC LICENSE V. 3] License - see the LICENSE.md file for details
+This project is licensed under the [GNU General Public License v3](./LICENSE).

 ## Acknowledgments

-Inspiration, take a look at.
+Inspired by the AutoIt community and the original headhunter test puzzle.

 * [autoit](https://www.autoitscript.com/autoit3/docs)